matao1984/vec-map/README.md

 echo on
 ```

 Replace the path and environment name if they are different in your system.
-Save this bat, e.g., on your desktop and double-click it to run the app.
+Save this bat, e.g., "VecMap App.bat", on your desktop and double-click it to run the app.
+Note that this bat file should NOT be named just "vecmap.bat" otherwise it will go into an infinite loop!